Death Toll Rises To 16 In US Condo Collapse - UrduPoint

 She said the personnel in what has become an enormous rescue operation were doing "everything humanly possible, and then some, to get through this tragedy, and we are doing it together."
 Colonel Golan Vach, head of an Israeli military unit that specializes in search and rescue operations, told CNN his team had uncovered the bodies as they sifted through the debris, finding what he described as tunnels in the rubble.

-In one case, this space was created between balconies of apartments that pancaked when part of the building collapsed, he said.
+In one case, this space was created between balconies of apartments as the building collapsed, he said.

 "Between them remained a big space of air," Vach said.
 "We crawled in those tunnels.
 We called people and unfortunately we didn't find anything."
-He said hopes of finding survivors so long after the early morning collapse were "very, very minor.
-We must be realistic." - No warning - The cave-in of the 12-story Champlain Towers South building has sparked a search-and-rescue effort involving engineers and specialists from across the United States and as far afield as Mexico and Israel.
+Elad Edri, deputy commander of the Israeli search and rescue team, detailed how rescuers have completed a map outlining the bedrooms and other living spaces in the building where residents could have been trapped.

-US President Joe Biden will on Thursday visit the site with First Lady Jill Biden to ensure state and local officials have everything they need for the rescue effort, and meet with families of the victims.
+But he added that "it's been more than six days from the collapsing and the chances to find the lives are low."He also reported that rescuers had made it to an underground parking structure where it had been hoped they might discover people who had been trapped in cars, but found no one.